 Spend 10 minutes before bedtime massaging pressure points on the inside and outside of your heels.
 They can “take your consciousness into your body to relax,”

-Ayurveda also purports having a warm cup of milk with honey as they have sedative properties to help ease your body into a slumber.
+Ayurveda also purports to have a warm cup of milk with honey as they have sedative properties to help ease your body into a slumber.

-A massage and a spa environment are fantastic to get us to relax, but on a day to day level we can take more ownership over our circadian rhythms by practicing some restorative yoga postures and breathing exercises.
-These help to bring our awareness within the body to the present moment, helping to detach from the constant mental chatter which leads to anxiety while you toss and turn at night.
+A massage and a spa environment are fantastic to get us to relax, but on a day-to-day level, we can take more ownership of our circadian rhythms by practicing some restorative yoga postures and breathing exercises.
+This help to bring our awareness within the body to the present moment, helping to detach from the constant mental chatter which leads to anxiety while you toss and turn at night.

 Restorative Yoga that Helps You to Feel Relax & Make You Fall Asleep